tylerbcrawford/llimage/README.md

-# LLiMage
+# LLiMage 🖼️

-## Overview
+## Overview 🌟
-LLiMage is a local tool for extracting text and basic descriptions of images from PDFs, outputting the results as plain text.
+LLiMage is a local tool for extracting text and analyzing images from PDFs, with advanced capabilities for chart detection and analysis.
 The MVP uses a simple web interface built with Flask and runs entirely on your machine.

-## Features
+## Features ✨
 - Drag-and-drop or file upload your PDF
 - Extracts all text from the PDF
 - Identifies images and runs OCR to extract any readable text from them
+- Advanced chart detection and analysis:
+  - Detects and classifies different chart types (bar, line, pie)
+  - Analyzes structural relationships between shapes
+  - Extracts data points and relationships from charts
+  - Supports radial arrangements and grid patterns
-- Provides a simplistic description for images (fallback if it's unclear)
+- Provides detailed descriptions for images and charts
-- Outputs a single `.txt` file containing all extracted information
+- Outputs in multiple formats (text, JSON)
 - Fully local: no external data sharing unless you choose to add it later

-## Requirements
+## Requirements 🛠️
 - Python 3.x
 - Tesseract OCR installed locally (e.g., `brew install tesseract` on macOS)
+- OpenCV for image processing and chart detection

-## Installation
+## Installation 📦
 1. Clone this repository
 2. Create and activate virtual environment:
    ```bash